Learn: Carbon accounting

 This depends on your overall goals.
 Before deciding on your terminology, you should first calculate your carbon footprint and consider what would be an ambitious but achievable emissions reduction target for your business.

-Whatever you decide, you must be honest and transparent about your choices with your customers and stakeholders.
-Report your progress and areas that still need improvement to avoid straying into greenwashing territory.
+Whatever you decide, you must be honest and transparent about your choices internally and externally.
+Report your progress and areas that still need improvement to avoid greenwashing and develop your reduction strategies to focus on the high emissions areas of your business footprint.

 Choosing the right partner to help you on your sustainability journey can be crucial to your success.
-Contact Trace today, and our experts will help you to calculate your emissions, choose the correct language for your business, and achieve your goals.
-Together, we can make a difference.
+Contact Trace today, and our experts will help you to calculate your emissions, choose the correct language for your business, and achieve your short and long-term goals.

 To learn more